Skip to content

 The orchestrator waits for all of wave N to complete and merge before spawning wave N+1, so wave N+1 inherits the integration tip from wave N's merges.

-What gets skipped
+What gets skipped or deferred

 /zsl:tdd-parallel is intentionally narrow: